XAdanM/XAdamM.github.io/content/posts/hitchhikers-guide-to-arch-linux.md

 "No OS elitism guys!" yells Billiam from the other side of the room.

 "This isn't OS elitism!"
 Aydyn retorts, "Linux is just better!
 Just look around in this room: using Linux correlates with being a better programmer!
-Lalani uses Arch Linux, I use GNU Guix, I don't even know what distro Bella uses—"
+Lalani uses Arch Linux, I use NixOS, I don't even know what distro Bella uses—"

 "Having an anime profile picture correlates with being a better programmer!"
 Bobert shouts, getting really annoyed at this point.